Twitter says it could turn first-ever profit, shares surge

 Revenue from data licensing and other sources in the third quarter was $87 million, Twitter said, up 22 percent from a year earlier.
 That helped cushion an 8 percent decrease in advertising revenue.

-Twitter said it signed a “significant number” of enterprise deals in the third quarter, which would help stabilize its revenue flow.
-The company did not name the companies it had inked deals with.
+Twitter said it signed a “significant number” of enterprise deals in the third quarter, which would help stabilise its revenue flow.
+It did not name the companies it had inked deals with.

 Twitter reported quarterly revenue of $590 million, down 4 percent from a year earlier, attributing much of the decrease to a previously announced decision to wind down its TellApart advertising product.